jefin10/jefin10/README.md

 ## 🧠 About Me

-I'm a passionate developer with a keen interest in web development and machine learning.
-My journey in tech is driven by curiosity and a desire to create impactful solutions.
-When I'm not coding, you'll find me exploring new technologies or contributing to open-source projects.
+Hey there!
+I'm **Jefin Francis**, a Computer Science undergrad with a deep passion for **full-stack development**, especially using **MERN** and **React Native**.
+I also dive deep into the world of **Machine Learning & AI**, constantly exploring how tech can solve real-world problems.

+When I'm not coding, I'm probably:
+- Competing in hackathons 🏆
+- Experimenting with new frameworks & tools 🧪
+- Or dreaming up my next side project 💡

+I'm on a mission to become a kickass **Software Development Engineer**, and every commit brings me closer.

+---

+Want me to help you write the rest (skills, tools, pinned projects section, maybe a streak graph)?
+We can turn this into a fire README.

 ## 🛠️ Tech Stack:
 ![C](https://img.shields.io/badge/c-%2300599C.svg?style=for-the-badge&logo=c&logoColor=white)